adafruit/makecode-newsletter/_posts/2020-05-12-arcade-mini-game-in-a-text-adventure.md

 Make2Learn has a number of guided lessons with videos - [Make2Learn](https://make2learn.tinkergen.com/).

-#ICYDNCI What was the most popular, most clicked link, in [last week's newsletter](https://link)?
+#ICYDNCI What was the most popular, most clicked link, in [last month's newsletter](http://makecode.adafruitdaily.com/monthly/2020/04/07/makecode-resources-for-students-and-educators.html)?
+[Microsoft Online Learning](https://makecode.com/online-learning)

 ## Microsoft is hiring for the MakeCode Team